rahulsharmavishwakarma/resume_bot/README.md

 ## Project Description

-The Resume Retrieval and Question-Answering System is an advanced application designed to streamline the hiring process by efficiently retrieving relevant resumes and providing insightful answers based on their content.
-The project integrates various technologies, including a vector database, machine learning models for natural language processing, and a user-friendly web interface.
+The Resume Retrieval and Question-Answering System is an advanced application designed to streamline the hiring process through efficient resume retrieval and intelligent question answering.
+The system leverages the following key technologies:

+1. Vector Database: Milvus
+   - Used for storing and retrieving resume embeddings
+   - Supports both sparse and dense vector representations
+   - Enables hybrid search capabilities

+2. Embedding Generation: BGEM3EmbeddingFunction
+   - Generates both sparse and dense embeddings for resume content
+   - Supports CPU and GPU acceleration

+3. Large Language Model: Mistral AI's Mixtral-8x7B-Instruct-v0.1
+   - Utilized for generating human-like responses to queries based on retrieved resume contexts

+4. Natural Language Processing Libraries:
+   - PyMilvus for interacting with the Milvus database
+   - Hugging Face's InferenceClient for interfacing with the large language model

+5. Development Environment:
+   - Python-based implementation
+   - Supports both CPU and GPU processing

+This tech stack combines the power of vector databases for efficient semantic search with advanced language models for intelligent query processing, creating a robust system for resume analysis and candidate matching.

 ### Key Components